raymondlouie/MPF-BML/README.md

 options_BML.no_seeds = 1e4; % number of seeds
 ```

-Finally, the BML algorithm will automatically stop when the average epsilon values are < 1 ( as described in paper).
-This can be turned off by (default=1)
+Finally, the BML algorithm will automatically stop when the average epsilon values are < `epsMax` ( as described in paper), which can be changed by

 ```
-options_BML.epsStop = 0;
+options_BML.epsMax = 1.25;
 ```

+Thus using the above value, the BML algorithm will terminate when the average epsilon is < 1.25.

 ## gp160 processed MSA